DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/Feedback/05-07 Narrative Feedback.md

 Question I've had that wasn't answered here:

 - In what way is the seal spell altered so that they can contact the MC?
-	- The seal spell was altered by …
+	- After further consideration, saying that Seal Spell was altered might

 - Does that adjustment contribute to why there is a loop?
 	-